austinlasseter/predict_device_failure/background.md

 #### Collapse on device ID?
 * If there is no variance at all other than date, then there's no need to keep all this data.
 * If there's only a little variance, then we can capture the std dev of each, and tag certain devices as "high variance."
+* This is variance at the device level, not at the column level (ie, for each device, little/no change per var over life)
+  - How would I calculate this?
+"High variance device."